tfij/graph-database-course/lesson1 - Introduction/task0 - Introduction/task.md

 You can read more about this platform at [jetbrains.com](https://www.jetbrains.com/help/idea/product-educational-tools.html) site.

 In each task, I provide links to documentation and tips so that you have a starting point when you get stuck.
-However, if you do get stuck anyway, there is an answer for each task in the end of test file in private method `answer`.

-Graph diagrams are draw by [arrows.app](https://arrows.app).

 ## Technology